EKarton/Sharded-Google-Photos/README.md

 It works like this:

 1. Let's say you have three Google Accounts.
-Follow [docs/create_client_id.md] to create your own OAuth2 Google Client ID to interact with Google Photos and Google Drive.
+Follow [this doc](docs/create_client_id.md) to create your own OAuth2 Google Client ID to interact with Google Photos and Google Drive.

 2. Install `libmagic`